sheisc/COMP9024/Trees/RedBlackTree/README.md

 # Red-Black Tree

+In this project, each node in the red-black tree does not include a parent field, whereas the red-black tree nodes in the project [RedBlackTreeParent](../RedBlackTreeParent/README.md) have a parent field.
+Using the parent field allows for more concise code when accessing a node's uncle and sibling.
+However, it introduces additional complexity in the handling of rotations.

 [AVL Trees](../SelfBalancingBST/README.md) require a strict balancing condition: the height difference between the left and right subtrees of any node (called the balance factor) must be at most 1 (i.e., -1, 0, and 1).
 Rotations are performed to maintain balance of an AVL tree.
 Red-Black Trees, on the other hand, use color-based balancing with a much more relaxed set of rules and lighter operations (i.e., recoloring) to maintain balance.
 The key balancing rules for Red-Black Trees are: